 Common Injuries and Prevention

 The more common injuries that happen when operating a electric or gas chainsaw like the ones from Stihl and Husqvarna chainsaws come from the tree and your surroundings rather than the chainsaw itself.
 Some people could experience more serious wounds when they don’t have a good grip on the handle or are cutting toward themselves instead of a push movement.
-Our team has a list of prevention techniques that won’t trigger any accidents.
+I have a list of prevention techniques that won’t trigger any accidents.

 Check the chainsaw chain and bar size chart of your Stihl or other chainsaw to ensure that the bars and chains of your chainsaw are the right sizes to prevent any malfunction.